Search for Schools and/or

 Engineering Jobs for the New Decade

-In their 2010–2011 Occupational Outlook Handbook, the BLS cites the following engineering job specialties as the most likely to prosper in the next 10 years:
+In their current Occupational Outlook Handbook, the BLS cites the following engineering job specialties as some of the most exciting:

-• Biomedical engineering: With the baby boomer population aging, and a demand for better medical devices and equipment, the BLS predicts a 72 percent employment growth rate for biomedical engineers over the next decade.
+• Biomedical engineering: With the baby boomer population aging, and a demand for better medical devices and equipment, the BLS predicts a 5.1% employment growth rate for biomedical engineers through 2032, faster than average growth.

-• Environmental engineers: The BLS estimates a 31 percent employment growth rate for environmental engineers, who will be required to deal with public health issues, help companies comply with environmental regulations and shift from controlling existing environmental problems to out-and-out prevention of environmental hazards.
+• Environmental engineers: The BLS estimates an 6.1% employment growth rate for environmental engineers, who will be required to deal with public health issues, help companies comply with environmental regulations and shift from controlling existing environmental problems to out-and-out prevention of environmental hazards.